 “Several people were put off by the idea of eating raw collards, however with some convincing many people tried it and were in fact delighted by the outcome,” said LeClair.

 The final market day featured a special taste test and activity geared toward the children.
 The children had the opportunity to take turns using a food mill and crank out their own applesauce.
 They were then given a taste at the market and a small jar was sent home to savor at a later time.
 It was a great opportunity to engage children and give them a hands-on opportunity to connect with food.

 Farmer Pete loved coming to the markets.
 Having grown up in the area, he chatted with just about every person that came under the tent.
 Because he was so connected with the community, he already knew many of the parents, or their mother, aunt or sister.
 So when Burke County Public Schools Farm to School Facebook page posted a photo of a child sampling some white acre pea salad from one of the first markets, it was not shocking to see his photo being shared over and over.

 “I swear that photo made its way up and down the east coast,” joked farmer Pete.

 As the market came to a close, caregivers, staff and parents begged for it to continue.
 In the busy monotony of a week day, it became a moment to pause, socialize, easily obtain great fresh produce for dinner, and to build a relationship with the farmer who grew it.

-For more information on farm to school programming in Burke County, visit Burke County School’s Harvest Bright page.
+For more information on farm to school programming in 2016 Golden Radish Award Gold Level and Outstanding Farm to School District of the year Burke County Schools, visit their Harvest Bright page.
 For more information on farm to school in Georgia and resources available to you, visit our Georgia Organics farm to school page.